Ali-Qasim/Data-Structures-Algos-and-more/README.md

 # Test-Projects

-These are some engaging mini-projects and apps!
-I made to play around with concepts and technologies!
+These are some engaging mini-projects and apps I made to play around with concepts and technologies!